LogoOsome

 Andrew Tuah of Tuah & Suparto gave a detailed overview of Indonesia’s digital economy, including opportunities for investment and legal pitfalls.

 Indonesia is one of the fastest growing and the largest digital economies in Asia: it was worth USD 40 billion at the end of 2019.
-Considering that only 60% of Indonesians use the Internet, it leaves a huge room for growth for digital and e-commerce businesses.
-In addition, the country is being rapidly urbanized, so it’s a good time to invest in Indonesia, said Andrew.
+Considering that only 60% of Indonesians use the Internet, it leaves a huge room for growth for digital and ecommerce businesses.
+In addition, the country is being rapidly urbanised, so it’s a good time to invest in Indonesia, said Andrew.

 Next, Andrew briefly covered compliance.
 He said that to operate in Indonesia, a company may need to register with the Indonesian government, and in doing so, it may need to appoint Indonesian chief representatives or set up a local office.